we-ready/notebook/English/junior.6.md

 ### B

-A: Is this kind of telephone (bicycle, TV set, recorder) made in Guangzhou?
+A: Is this kind of [ ... ] made in Guangzhou?
+- telephone
+- bicycle
+- TV set
+- recorder

 B: No, it isn't.
 A: Where is it made?
 B: It's made in Shanghai.